14 FAM 540

 (3) The TMC will use the GTR number in the form of payment field on the airline ticket.
 The TMC pays the airline for the ticket; and

 d.
 Paper GTRs are no longer produced but may continue to be used until stocks are depleted.
 Once paper GTR stocks are depleted, electronic GTRs may be obtained from the General Services Administration.
-Instructions for how to obtain, complete, and use the GTR can be found on the A/LM/OPS/TMP FAQ and Travel Tips webpage.
+Instructions for how to obtain, complete, and use the GTR can be found on the A/LM/OPS/TMP Travel A-Z webpage.

 14 FAM 544 USING PERSONAL FORMS OF PAYMENT TO PROCURE TRANSPORTATION